- Good value

 That said, one complaint that does come up is the quality of the cable the handle is attached to.
 While there aren’t frequent reports of breakages, it is a part of the machine that seems to be made from a cheaper, substandard material.

-While possibly not a major issue, it is something that could potentially shorten the life of the product further down the line.
+While possibly not a major issue, it could potentially shorten the product’s life further down the line.

 Comfort And Capacity